nsarvi/openweather/README.md

 docker compose up

 ```
-The docker compose initialized mysql DB and creates few tables and then run the openweathermain.py
+The docker compose initializes mysql DB, creates few tables and then run the openweathermain.py once mysql is healthy.

+openweathermain.py simply calls API and extracts fields from the JSON response and inserts into MySQL in batches.

 ```
 docker exec -it <mysql-container-id> /bin/bash